berranuralinca/OOP-Python/README.md

-# OOP-Python
+# OOP - Python
-This is a car rental project.
-Customers can rent cars or bikes.I explanied  how to use OOP with Python.
+# This is a car rental project.
-Project discription:
+# I explained how to use OOP with Python.

-*Rent A Vehicle*
+# Project description:

-- vehicles:
+# *Rent A Vehicle*

- rent a car:
+# - vehicles:
- discount
+#     rent a car:
- rent a bicycle
+#         discount

--customer:
+#     rent a bicycle

-request vehicle
+# - customer:
-return vehicles
+#     request vehicle

--stock:
+#     return vehicles

-display stock
+# - stock:
-rent daily/hourly
+#     display stock
-return vehicle
+#     rent daily/hourly
-"""
+#     return vehicle